-With a gift from our National Advisory Board, the University of Michigan Depression Center established the Depression Center Fellowship program.
+With a gift from our National Advisory Board, the Eisenberg Family Depression Center established the Eisenberg Family Depression Center Fellowship program.
 The purpose of this unique program is to facilitate collaborative relationships for a range of professionals and for U-M faculty and staff members to further the understanding and treatment of depression and bipolar illnesses.
 The first recipient of the award is Matthew Shaw, U.K. Deployment Editor for BBC News.
 His project is titled Dealing with Depression within Newsrooms.

 As Deployment Editor for the BBC’s UK newsgathering operation, I sit at the main news desk at the center of Europe’s largest newsroom and run a team of senior journalists - assigning correspondents, reporters, producers, camera crews and other resources around the UK and Ireland.